 Nate also provides a broad range of counseling and dispute resolution services to clients operating at the intersection of law and politics, especially those in the agriculture industry.
 He represents state legislatures, political committees, campaigns, and industry groups in constitutional law litigation in state and federal court.
-Nate is a partner in the firm's Research Triangle Park office and a member of the Commercial Disputes and the Investigations, Enforcement, and White Collar practice groups.
+Nate is a partner in the firm's Research Triangle Park and Charlotte offices and a member of the Commercial Disputes and the Investigations, Enforcement, and White Collar practice groups.

 Before entering private practice, Nate was a federal prosecutor in the United States Attorney's Office for the Eastern District of North Carolina.
 He began his legal career on active duty in the United States Army Judge Advocate General's (JAG) Corps.
 He continues to serve as a Lieutenant Colonel in the Army Reserve.